 A good image is one that hits you on first view.
 When other people look at images of you, they just look at the overall impression.
 When looking at ourselves, we look for minor flaws that no one else would ever notice, this can be detrimental when choosing images as you can overlook brilliant shots cos you can’t seem to quiet that critic.
 It can be a difficult job, particularly for those of you who shoot alone but we always have a viewing consultant present to help you make the right choice.

-A professional Photoshoot is not something you will do often so making the most of it is invaluable.
+A professional photoshoot is not something you will do often so making the most of it is invaluable.
 In todays world where everything is online, having pictures we love are a must.
 Even messaging apps have profile pictures and when friends and relatives live far from each other and dating is on the internet, this really is the best way to show YOU.
-Get it booked, get prepared and enjoy!
+Get your professional photoshoot booked, get prepared and enjoy!